annmarynguyen/BERT-Pokemon-Predictor/README.md

 ## Key Takeaways

-This project provided hands-on experience with BERT and applying natural language processing and machine learning concepts to a reccomendation system.
+This project provided hands on experience with BERT and applying natural language processing and machine learning concepts to a reccomendation system.
 It also highlighted how data quality and feature engineering can influence the effectiveness of recommendation systems.

 ## Future Improvements